uniwuni/typst-semantic-notes/notes/001logic.typ

 #remark(title: [Existential quantification in proofs])[
   To apply #lk(<exists.elim>)[existential elimination] on $exists(x) dv(P)(rx)$, we often word proofs like "We obtain an $dv(x)$ such that $rP(rx)$" or similar.
 To apply #lk(<exists.intro>)[existential introduction], a common phrasing is "Use $x$, we show that it satisfies $rP$".
 ]
-#names(<exists>, "for any", "for some", "exist", "exists", "Existential quantification", "Existential quantifier", "existential quantifiers")
+#names(<exists>, "for any", "for some", "exist", "exists", "Existential quantification", "Existential quantifier", "existential quantifiers", "existence")
 #proposition(title: "Existential quantification and connectives")[
   Let $dv(P)(dv(x)), dv(Q)(rx)$ be #n[propositions], $dv(R)$ a #n[proposition] in which $rx$ does not appear.
 Furthermore, let $dv(S)(rx,dv(y))$ be a #n[proposition].
 Then, we have the following:
   / #n[Existential quantification] of constant #n[propositions]: $rR iff exists(x) rR$, <exists.const>